flaschmurphy/sdc_term_1_proj_4/writeup.md

 world as possible.
 The code snippet below is taken from the `undistort(img)` method implemented for this project and uses opencv's `cv2.calibrateCamera()` method to undistort the image.
-The code is implemented in the file `lane_finding.py`, lines 351 to 418.
+The code is implemented in the file `lane_finding.py`.
 Below is the method signature for reference.

 ```python